Skip to main content

 The metabolic dysregulation associated with excess visceral fat includes atherogenic dyslipidemia, characterized by elevated triglycerides, low HDL cholesterol, and an increase in small, dense LDL particles.
 Peptide therapy directly counters this profile.
 The pooled analysis of Tesamorelin trials showed statistically significant decreases in triglycerides and the total cholesterol to HDL ratio versus placebo.

 The enhanced lipolytic state promoted by elevated GH/IGF-1 levels helps clear triglycerides from the circulation, while the reduction in VAT-driven inflammation contributes to a healthier overall lipid environment.
-The sustained improvements in are a key long-term benefit, directly reducing cardiovascular risk.
+The sustained improvements in lipid profiles are a key long-term benefit, directly reducing cardiovascular risk.

 The following table summarizes key metabolic outcomes from clinical trials of GHRH analog therapy, providing a data-centric view of its long-term effects.